HugoSalt/hugosalt.github.io/process_book/process_book.md

 And we did both graph : with number of release and with number of sales.

-For the sales per genre we implemented the stacked bars as we planned, but we added extra interactivity we the description text (clicking on key words filter the data) :
+For the sales per genre we implemented the stacked bars as we planned, but we added extra interactivity we the description text (clicking on key words filters the data) :

 ![./sales_per_genre_stacked_bar.png](./sales_per_genre_stacked_bar.png)

-## Publisher war
+## Publisher war report

-## Game analysis
+## Game analysis report

 # Conclusion